Pensnett High School: Closure

-Dudley Council soon afterwards announced plans to close the school at the end of the 2009/10 academic year.
+Dudley Council soon afterwards announced plans to close the school at the end of the 2009–2010 academic year.
 Despite widespread opposition by pupils, staff, parents and members of the local community, the decision to close the school was made on 29 December 2009 with effect from July 2010.
 However, it remained open for two years as a learning centre for the oldest two year groups in the school, before completely closing in July 2012, bringing an end to 80 years of education at the site.

 Just after the decision to close the school was confirmed, it was revealed that Pensnett High had once again been the lowest ranking school in the borough for pupils studying for GCSEs being completed in summer 2009.
 However, the total of pupils gaining 5 GCSEs at grade C or above had improved to 19% from 11% the previous year.
 A new high of 32% was attained in 2010.

-After laying empty for four years, in October 2014 Dudley Council announced that the former school site will be redeveloped into a centre for young people with learning disabilities.
-Some buildings on the site will be demolished but the recently built sports hall will be refurbished and have new facilities.
+After laying empty for four years, in October 2014, Dudley Council announced that the former school site would be redeveloped into a centre for young people with learning disabilities.
+Some buildings on the site were to be demolished, but the recently built sports hall was set to be refurbished and have new facilities.
 As of 2024, much of the site remains unbuilt on.